|

 in May 1988, the gallery of the 14th/20th King's

-Hussars, one of Britain's regular cavalry regiments
+Hussars, one of Britain's regular cavalry Regiments

 with a colourful past, who rode not only horses

 but Challenger Main Battle Tanks.
-The story of Lancashire's
+The story of

-soldiers during war and peace over three centuries
+Lancashire's soldiers during war and peace over

-medals and historic items.
-Recreated scenes include
+weapons, photographs, medals and historic items.

-a First World War trench, with sound and smell effects.
+Recreated scenes include a First World War trench,

-The medal balconies display gallantry awards including
+display gallantry awards including three Victoria

-three Victoria Crosses.
-The regimental stories in
+Crosses.
+The Regimental stories in this museum

-this museum are presented in displays to interest
+are presented in displays to interest everyone,

-everyone, young and old.
-Schools are particularly
+young and old.
+Schools are particularly welcome

-base project work.
+work.

 Several